Angel and the Badman

 Angel and the Badman is a 1947 American Western film written and directed by James Edward Grant and starring John Wayne, Gail Russell, Harry Carey, and Bruce Cabot.
 The film is about an injured gunfighter, who is nursed back to health by a young Quaker woman and her family, whose way of life influences him and his violent ways.
-Angel and the Badman was the first film Wayne produced and in which he starred, and was a departure for this genre when it was released.
+Angel and the Badman was the first film Wayne produced, and the film was a departure for the genre when it was released.
 Writer-director James Edward Grant was Wayne's frequent screenwriting collaborator.

 In 1975, the film entered the public domain in the United States because National Telefilm Associates did not renew its copyright registration in the 28th year after publication.

 Plot

 Wounded Quirt Evans' horse collapses in front of Quaker Thomas Worth's homestead.
 Quirt says that he must get to the telegraph station.
 Thomas and his daughter Penelope (Penny) offer to drive him into town in their wagon, to which Quirt agrees.
-After wiring a claim to the land recorder's office, Quirt passes out.
-The telegraph operator, Bradley, tells Penny that Quirt is a famous gunman, and a ladies' man.
+After wiring a claim to the land recorder's office, Quirt passes out, recalling his old friend Hopper in grade school.
+The telegraph operator, Bradley, tells Penny that Quirt is a famous gunman and a ladies' man.
 At the Worths' house, the doctor treats a delirious Quirt and warns the family that offering him shelter is dangerous.
 Once Quirt has regained consciousness, Penny explains the family's belief in nonviolence.

 Laredo Stevens and three associates ride into town looking for Quirt.
 Penny's younger brother Johnny warns Quirt, who prepares to leave.
 Penny, now smitten with Quirt, offers to run off with him.
 Quirt checks his gun and discovers that it has been emptied just as Stevens's gang arrives.
 Training his weapon on the doorway, Quirt calmly greets Laredo and his gang.
 Thinking that Quirt has the upper hand, Laredo offers to buy his claim.
 When Quirt sets the price at $20,000, Laredo hands over $5,000 in gold and challenges him to come for the balance when he is able.